A lot of businesses are starting to take their content marketing campaigns seriously.

 The platform can be a little bit pricey, however.

-If you’re really on a budget, you might want to read this guide, where I cover how you can create a webinar at a very low cost.
+If you’re really on a budget with your marketing strategy, you might want to read this guide, where I cover how you can create a webinar at a very low cost.

 Creating a webinar doesn’t need to be complicated.